 Our clients using our video analysis tool will be able to give each applicant a fair chance, regardless of how large their applicant pool is.

 Each candidate records themselves answering a number of key questions that have been set by the company.
 Computer Vision analyses each video interview frame by frame, searching for positivity and expressiveness, both of which are measures of genuine passion.
 The tool is a hundred times faster and accurate than any human assessment.
 As a result, a business is able to identify top talent from their entire applicant pool.

 Working with Computer Vision supports hiring decisions, HR professionals are able to draw conclusions from their own expertise when finally ‘meeting’ each candidate, but also review the Computer Vision comprehensive analysis on them alongside the other Cognisess assessments that analyse Job Fit, Culture Fit and Team Fit.

 Recently, we have studied the performance of the video analysis tool with our client, AB InBev – the world’s leading brewer.
 Focusing on the candidates who had successfully passed their video interview stage, we uncovered a statistically significant relationship between an internal assessor’s high rating of a candidate and a good positivity and expressiveness score.
 This further shows how accurate this technology can be and how it can be applied to create a fair and transparent recruitment process were any areas of unconscious bias can be corrected as a helpful correction mechanism to support HR professionals avoid bias.

-Make every day a good decision day
+Make every day a good decision day with AI

 Everyone of us within a workforce will have good and bad days, it is an inherent part of being human, after all.
 But in this new age of technology, AI and Computer Vision will ensure those occasion bad days doesn’t turn into bad hiring and bad decision days.
 If you would like to find out more about how our video analysis tool or Computer Vision can transform your recruitment process, book a FREE demo today with our expert team.